mkoepf/ghcrctl/README.md

 This command reveals the complete structure of your container image, explaining all those "untagged" package versions you see in GHCR:

+**Performance note:** When querying untagged child artifacts (like platform manifests or attestations) by version ID or digest, the tool must search through all package versions to find the parent graph.
+This is currently the only reliable method, as neither the OCI `subject` field (not populated by Docker Buildx) nor the GitHub Package API provide parent-child relationship metadata.
+The search stops as soon as the parent is found, but for packages with many versions, this operation can be slow.

 **What it shows:**
 - **Image Index** (manifest list) or **Manifest** (single-arch)
 - **Platform Manifests** (references) - Each architecture creates an untagged version (linux/amd64, linux/arm64, etc.)